 - Bring your Notre Dame ID card with you.

-- Avoid eating, drinking (including water), tooth brushing, mouth washing, gum chewing and tobacco for at least 60 minutes before submitting your saliva.
+- Avoid eating, drinking (including water), brushing teeth, using mouthwash, chewing gum and tobacco products for at least 60 minutes before submitting saliva.

 Students will receive an email from the UHS patient portal when surveillance test results are available.
 If a student tests positive they will receive an email with information regarding isolation and additional testing as well as a phone call about contact tracing procedures.
 For questions regarding test results, students should contact UHS at 574-631-7497.

 Faculty and staff will be notified via email about test results from a saliva-based surveillance test.
 Faculty and staff who take a nasal swab test can find the results through the LabCorp portal.